-The Princeton University Board of Trustees has approved the appointments of three faculty members, including one full professor and two assistant professors.
-Claire White, in civil and environmental engineering and the Andlinger Center for Energy and the Environment, will join the faculty Aug.
-1, 2013, for a three-year term.
-White, a materials researcher currently serving [...]
+The Princeton University Board of Trustees has approved the appointments of 13 faculty members, including one full professor, one associate professor and 11 assistant professors.
+Forrest Meggers, in architecture and the Andlinger Center for Energy and the Environment, will join the faculty on Feb.
+1, 2014.
+He is currently an associate research scholar in architecture […]

 Ray Suarez talks to Michael Oppenheimer, a professor at Princeton University and member of the Intergovernmental Panel on Climate Change, about a new scientific assessment that updates the previously-held understanding of the rate and consequences of global warming.